Sudhanshushekhar6/Development_Assignment/README.md

 # Study MBBS Abroad - Responsive Landing Page

 ## 🌎 Overview
 Welcome to the **Study MBBS Abroad** landing page repository!
 This project provides an engaging, fast-loading, and SEO-optimized platform for students looking to pursue MBBS programs abroad.
-The landing page includes country listings, program details, an admission process guide, and a lead generation form to capture potential applicants.
+The landing page includes country listings, program details, an admission process guide, and a lead generation form.

 ## 🚀 Live Demo
 [Live Demo on Netlify/Vercel](#) *(Replace with actual link)*